fedarko/pyfastg/README.md

 ## The FASTG file format
 FASTG is a format to describe genome assemblies, geared toward accurately representing the ambiguity resulting from sequencing limitations, ploidy, or other factors that complicate representation of a seqence as a simple string.
 The official spec for the FASTG format (version 1.00, as of writing) can be found [here](http://fastg.sourceforge.net/).
-The rest of this documentation, when it references the FASTG spec, will be referencing this document.
+Whenever the rest of this documentation mentions "the FASTG spec," this is in reference to this version of the spec.

 pyfastg parses graphs that follow **a subset of this specification**: in particular, it is designed to work with files output by the